a37ai/cloudscript/readme.md

     - Provides deployment status for each component.

 - **`cloud destroy [file path]`**
-  - Tears down all resources defined in the `.cloud` file.
+  - Tears down all resources defined in the `cloud` file.
   - Destroys Terraform, Kubernetes, and Ansible-managed instances, ensuring a clean removal of all resources.

 ### **Requirements**